queer/utt/README.md

 Formats may be supported for input-only or output-only.
 You can see all supported formats by running `utt` with no arguments.

+At the time of writing, supported formats are:
+- JSON
+- XML
+- CSV
+- YAML
+- Java Properties
+- TOML
+- Base 64
+- Plain Text

 ![](https://cdn.mewna.xyz/2022/03/08/j54Tp0yOY5xGw.png)

 Note: "universal" is a *big* claim, and I understand that utt isn't truly